Domestic Violence - Teen Relationship Abuse

 If you answered yes to any of these questions, you might be in an abusive relationship.
 Talk to your parents or another adult

-family member, a school counselor or teacher, or the National Domestic
+family member, a school counselor, or teacher.
+Or you can get help from the National Domestic

 Remember, you're not alone.
 Talking really does help.
 And without help, the violence will only get worse.